andrewacashner/hearingfaithms/chapters/chapter-3.md

 [@Stevenson:SantiagoF; @Perez:DMEH-Santiago]
 <!-- XXX DMEH sv Sevilla? -->
-Santiago had maintained a lifelong association and correspondence with the Duke of Braganza, who after 1640 reigned as King João IV of Portugal.
+Santiago had maintained a lifelong association and correspondence with the Duke of Braganza, who after 1640 reigned as King John IV of Portugal.
 Santiago obtained permission from the Seville Cathedral chapter to visit Lisbon every five years (1625, 1630, 1635, and 1640).
 Whether Santiago wrote specifically for the royal chapel in Lisbon, or